 The distinction seems important and prevalent in many (but certainly not all) domestic violence (or coercive control) cases.

 A stereotypical case involves a person who has been victimized by another using intense methods of coercive control (physical, emotional, financial, etc.).
 The clearly controlling person uses a predictable variety of affectively-organized C-strategies such as aggression oscillated with charm/disarming behaviors, blaming the other, avoiding responsibility (and not recognizing one’s own contribution to their behavior), using (often false) rule-sets to coerce compliance when they don’t follow the rule-sets themselves, and weaponizing shame.
 “Now see what you made me do!
-You should not have banged those pots so loud.!!
+Why did you bang those pots so loud.!!
 It’s all your fault!!!”

 At the same time, the controlling person tends to react with increased aggression when humiliated, yet seems unaware or uncaring of their own shameful behavior.
 They demonstrate a brief period of apology or disarming behavior, which is quickly abandoned.
 (This is described by the DMM as an oscillation between aggression and disarming behavior, a hallmark of attachment C-patterns.)
 The victim often never feels good enough, feels like they should just try harder, and blames themselves.
 The victim may avoid reporting the controller’s behavior because of their own sense of intrapersonal shame.
 Questions such as “How can you stay in relationship with that person?
-Why didn’t you leave?” and “How can you treat them that way?” do not evoke much motivation to change for either person.
+Why didn’t you leave?” and “How can you treat them that way?” maynot evoke much motivation to change.

 The controller is without shame and the victim tolerates humiliation.